How To Get Insurance For Your Mobile Home

 Civil Liability

 Policies generally include coverage against civil liability, which can help protect yourself (within the limits of the established policy) if you or someone in your home are responsible for the damage to the property.
 However, the coverage against civil liability generally does not cover an injury that you have suffered or another member of your family, or anyone inside your mobile home.
-However, if your children break the neighbor’s window accidentally playing the ball, your policy will probably cover the cost of repair.
+However, if your children accidentally break the neighbor’s window playing the ball, your policy will probably cover the repair cost.

 See Also: